Thypoch 28mm f1.4 Product Shot on the Leica M11

 ISO 800, f8, 1/250

-If the 75mm f1.4 is the specialist, the 28mm f1.4 is the workhorse.
-It offers build quality that rivals Voigtländer and image quality that approaches that of the “German names” at a fraction of the cost.
+The Thypoch Simera 28mm f1.4 is a workhorse; it offers build quality that rivals Voigtländer and image quality that approaches that of the “German names” at a fraction of the cost.

 For photographers who want a fast, tactile, manual focus experience without sacrificing the resolving power of modern high-megapixel sensors, the Thypoch 28mm f1.4 is an easy recommendation.
-It’s a lens that feels like an instrument, and the images it produces have a distinct “bite” and character that is hard to find in first-party autofocus glass.
+It’s a lens that feels like an instrument, and the images it produces have a distinct character that is often hard to find in modern first-party glass.

 For portraits, you get a beautiful, creamy rendering at f1.4; then, by f2, all the extra clarity and contrast click into place, giving you a very versatile artistic tool.
 Stopped down, this lens is absolutely stellar for street or landscape work because of its consistent sharpness across the frame.